cloudmobi/CloudmobiSSP/android-sdk.md

 ###<a name="sample">Sample code</a>

+* About CTAdEventListerner

    We suggest you define a class to implement the CTAdEventListener yourself , then you can just override the methods you need when you getBanner or getNative. just as follows:

 ```
     public class MyCTAdEventListener implements CTAdEventListener {